CuiCu-618/forty-jekyll-theme/landing.md

 				<header class="major">
 					<h3>MATLAB</h3>
 				</header>
 				<p>MATLAB is a multi-paradigm numerical computing environment and proprietary programming language developed by MathWorks.
 I have used MATLAB to program some numerical algorithms since the undergraduate level.
-In addition to the tutor’s program, the learning of finite element method programming also involves learning through the book <b>Programming the Finite Element Method</b>.
-I have implemented most of the program algorithms in the book with MATLAB.
-Also I use SPMD module to parallelize the current program for acceleration. </p>
+In addition to the tutor’s program, the learning of finite element method programming also involves learning through the book <b>Programming the Finite Element Method</b>. <b>I have implemented most of the program algorithms in the book with MATLAB.
+Also I use SPMD module to parallelize the current program for acceleration</b>. </p>
 <pre><code>
 spmd
     statements